-- Members participate in a continuing education programme to enhance their understanding of relevant financial, investment, reporting, regulatory, and - The Committee reviews its charter annually to determine whether its responsibilities are described adequately and recommends changes to the Board - The agenda and related information (e.g. prior meeting minutes, press releases and financial statements) are circulated in advance of meetings to allow members sufficient time to study and understand the information.
+ate in a continuing education programme to enhance their relevant financial, investment, reporting, regulatory, and views its charter annually to determine whether its e described adequately and recommends changes to the Board elated information (e.g. prior meeting minutes, press releases ements) are circulated in advance of meetings to allow members sufficient time to study and understand the information.